-Work in the European Parliament’s eighth term ends on 18 April 2019.
-In a direct vote on 23-26 May, citizens in 27 EU member states will elect 705 MEPs to form the new House.
+Work in the European Parliament’s 8th term ends on 18 April 2019.
+In a direct vote on 23-26 May, EU27 citizens will elect 705 MEPs to form the new House.

 Future of Europe: Europe’s leaders discuss ways forward with MEPs

 At the invitation of Parliament’s President Antonio Tajani, EU heads of state or government will continue debating their visions of Europe’s future with MEPs and EU Commission President Jean-Claude Juncker during plenary sessions.
-Past contributions by Mateusz Morawiecki (Poland), Mark Rutte (Netherlands), Xavier Bettel (Luxembourg), Charles Michel (Belgium), Emmanuel Macron (France), António Costa (Portugal), Andrej Plenković (Croatia) and Leo Varadkar (Ireland) will be followed by debates with Alexis Tsipras (Greece), Jüri Ratas (Estonia), Klaus Iohannis (Romania), Angela Merkel (Germany), Lars Løkke Rasmussen (Denmark), Pedro Sánchez (Spain), Andrej Babiš (Czech Republic) and Juha Sipilä (Finland).
+View past contributions by Angela Merkel (Germany), Klaus Iohannis (Romania), Alexis Tsipras (Greece), Jüri Ratas (Estonia), Mateusz Morawiecki (Poland), Mark Rutte (Netherlands), Xavier Bettel (Luxembourg), Charles Michel (Belgium), Emmanuel Macron (France), António Costa (Portugal), Andrej Plenković (Croatia) and Leo Varadkar (Ireland).
+These will be followed by debates with Lars Løkke Rasmussen (Denmark), Nicos Anastasiades (Cyprus) Pedro Sánchez (Spain), Juha Sipilä (Finland) and Peter Pellegrini (Slovakia).

 Watch the videos on “Future of Europe”